 - Do not reoccupy the building until emergency response personnel indicate that it is safe to do so.

 - Report any vandalism or tampering with the alarm.

 - For off-campus housing, follow the housing complex's fire escape plan.

 - Choose an outside meeting place a safe distance in front of your residence.

 - Report all building evacuations to 650 725-1602 (R&DE emergency maintenance)

-All housing facilities are equipped with monitored fire alarm systems, most housing facilities have automatic, monitored fire sprinklers, and all residence hall rooms and apartments have smoke detectors.
+All housing facilities are equipped with monitored fire alarm systems and fire safety devices are installed in all residence buildings.
+Most housing facilities have automatic, monitored fire sprinklers, and all residence hall rooms and apartments have smoke detectors.